plone/plonedev.vagrant/README.rst

-PloneDev-Vagrant
+PloneDev.Vagrant
 ================

-PloneDev-Vagrant is a kit for setting up an easy to use development environment for Plone in a hosted virtual machine.
+PloneDev.Vagrant is a kit for setting up an easy to use development environment for Plone in a hosted virtual machine.

 The kit uses the VirtualBox for the virtual machine and the Vagrant box setup system.
 It should run on any host machine for which Vagrant is available; that includes Windows Vista+, OS X and Linux.
 Both VirtualBox and Vagrant are open-source.

-The PloneDev-Vagrant kit is meant to be easy to setup and use.
+The PloneDev.Vagrant kit is meant to be easy to setup and use.
 Plone's key development files are set up to be accessible and editable with host-based editors.
 Host commands are provided to run Plone and buildout.
 So little or no knowledge of the VirtualBox guest environment (which happens to be Ubuntu Linux) should be required.